A Complete Idiot's Guide to Cuba

 Transportation in Cuba

 Public transportation in Cuba has always been a problem because of the shortage of means and especially of fuel.
 Buses are sometimes scarce and very full.
 That's why, except for some original ones, traveling by bus (which in Cuba is called "guagua") is not common among tourists, unless it is a tourist bus, like Viazul and others.
 But there are several options, such as personal taxis (both private and official, including classic cars), and collective taxis (mostly in classic cars, but less pretty).
 Each option has its own prices and rules, which may vary a lot over time.
 Personal taxis, which in Cuba are called "direct taxis" are more expensive, but more flexible and they go directly where you want to go, they don't have predefined routes.
 Taxis are usually found on the street.
-When they are called, you will only be charged from the moment the taxi picks you up.
+When they are called by phone, you will only be charged from the moment the taxi picks you up.
 The night rates are a little higher than the day rates, especially if they are official taxis.
 The problem with these taxis is that they are few in number, the phone booking system has lost a lot of quality lately and most of them park only near hotels and airports.
-Generally the best option is using the collective taxis, however there are routes that only the guaguas can cover.
+Generally the best option is using the collective taxis, however there are routes that only the guaguas cover.
 Therefore, taking a bus is not so plebeyan after all.

 In central locations it is also quite easy to get around on a bicycle or rollerblades.
 Cuba does not have very big cities and even Havana is a relatively small capital.
 Note also that most of the streets in Old Havana are pedestrianized, so it is not convenient to move around by car in this municipality.
 There are many bicycle taxis (which are cars powered by bicycles) in this area (and others).